northstowekarate/northstowekarate.github.io/posts/2025/05/07/index.md

 ## Kumite

-After practicing our blocks on the spot, we also practiced punching to the correct target and then blocking each others attacks on the spot.
+After practicing our blocks on the spot, we also practiced punching to the correct target and then blocking each other's attacks on the spot.

 ## Kata